-Editor's note - 2/15/19: This review has been updated following the release of Reckonin' at Gun Manor, the game's DLC, which was released on 2/8/19.
+Editor’s note – 2/15/19: This review has been updated following the release of Reckonin’ at Gun Manor, the game’s DLC, released on 2/8/19.
 The DLC code was provided to us for free by the developer for review purposes.

 When I first saw a screenshot of West of Loathing, I thought, “It looks like a five-year-old drew it.”
 Then, once I got a bit deeper into the game, I thought, “Wow!
 This five-year-old is one heck of an artist!”

 West of Loathing is a western-inspired game based on the long-standing browser MMORPG Kingdom of Loathing.
 Like many of the best RPGs, it simply drops you into the world to find your own adventure.
 Your primary goal is to help the Manifest Destiny Railroad make its way to the City of Frisco on the coast, but during that journey you may find yourself knee-deep in a massive conspiracy of necromancers, cultists, and murderous cows.
-If you're looking for a central, all-encompassing story, this isn't the game to play.
-West of Loathing is more of a collection of engaging side quests that combine to create a cohesive role-playing experience.
+If you’re looking for a central, all-encompassing story, this isn’t the game to play.
+It’s more of a collection of engaging side quests that combine to create a cohesive role-playing experience.

 The stage is set perfectly in the prologue section where you learn all of the systems and mechanics.
 Stuck in a tumbleweed of a town, you must solve the problems of the townsfolk, eventually picking your “pardner” from a variety of companions.
 These genuinely interesting characters hook you immediately with believable motivations, ranging from tragic (a woman whose entire family was slaughtered by cows) to ridiculous (a non-violent goblin who just wants to see the world).